-- Web and mobile view will look very similar and you’ll have to update it once and sync all.
+- Web and the mobile views will look very similar and you’ll have to update it once and sync all.
 It offers single business logic in the code which eliminates the number of bugs when you develop an app for 2+ platforms.

 - Best choice for gaming: Development area where cross-platform definitely wins.
 Game developers use Corona and Cocos2d-x SDKs, which make it easy to add physics to 2D games with the underlying engine built around Box2D.
 And there’s Unity, a powerful game development engine fully integrated with intuitive tools and rapid workflows which allow you to create interactive 3D games.

 - Framework limitations.
-Choosing cross-platform, you’re choosing your framework, and eventually you’ll find yourself locked in that framework flexibility.
-So as we like to say, you’re only strong as your weakest link, but in case of cross-platform: you’re only flexible as flexible frame you chose.
+Choosing cross-platform, you’re choosing your framework, and eventually, you’ll find yourself locked in that framework flexibility.
+So as we like to say, you’re only strong as your weakest link, but in case of cross-platform: you’re only flexible as the flexible frame you chose.

 - Speed issues.
-If developers apply cross-compilation process it can slow app down for most of frameworks.
+If developers apply the cross-compilation process it can slow the app down for most of the frameworks.

 - Lack of features support.
 Cross-platform won’t support every feature of Apple or Google.

-- Inefficiency of frameworks.
+- The inefficiency of frameworks.
 Development won’t be done using native languages, thus the efficiency of the final code will fully dependent on translation.

 - Support and updates.
 Hard to find a vastly experienced developer in this platform

 - UX.
-Native app development environment provides tools and widgets that help to create standard intuitive interfaces, which are not available for hybrid/cross-platform choice.
+The native app development environment provides tools and widgets that help to create standard intuitive interfaces, which are not available for hybrid/cross-platform choice.